sexyglitterbug/gottafuckemall/README.md

 Also join our discord! https://discord.gg/84KbGFuN

 # Scenes
 When you start, the game will ask you for a scene name.
-Here are a list of scenes:
+Here are a list of scenes.
+Also check out [name_reference.md](https://github.com/sexyglitterbug/gottafuckemall/blob/main/name_reference.md), which lists all the scripted pokemon.

 Scene Name | Concept | Description
 ---------- | ------ | -----------